-Kauri Cliffs is unashamedly outdoorsy, with an infinity-edge pool, two tennis courts and a It's all about a simplicity that doesn't try to gym.
+Kauri Cliffs is unashamedly outdoorsy, with gym.
 The 2630ha domain covers myriad zones of vegetation and curious micro-climates, including native forest, subtropical pockets, marked nature trails, waterfalls and plunging cliffs.
 There is a beach with a surface of scattered, pink-coloured shells and giant pohutukawa trees that flower in showers of scarlet from November to January.
 The oldest kauri tree on private land in New Zealand seems almost an anti-climax on such a woody estate.